3 Rules for Evaluating and Treating ADHD in People Over 50

 Dr. Goodman, an internationally known expert on adult ADHD, has been a principal investigator for ADHD clinical trials and written more than 30 peer-reviewed articles on the subject.
 He has also presented more than 600 lectures to professional audiences.
 In the recent ADDitude webinar, “ADHD Over 50: Old Age, ADHD or Something Else?” he discussed how to diagnose ADHD in older adults, how to evaluate overlapping age-related cognitive changes, and the efficacy of medication and psychotherapy in managing symptoms.
 Below are Dr. Goodman’s three rules for clinicians:

-1. Never Use the DSM In Isolation
+1. Never Use the DSM In Isolation for ADHD

 ADHD in older adults should be diagnosed using symptom criteria from the Diagnostic and Statistical Manual of Mental Disorders (DSM V) in conjunction with an in-depth clinical interview.
 Although DSM V doesn’t explicitly list the ways that ADHD manifests in people over 60, Dr. Goodman urges physicians to extrapolate from the guidelines on hyperactivity, inattention, and impulsivity — primary areas of impairment in older adults with ADHD.